Beyondactivismo/Beyondactivismo/PRINCIPLES.md

 Our project is thought as a global community of passionate Internet users who share our vision.
 They can work in our platform where we are going to use open standards to facilitate the interoperability.

 __c) Digital Inclusion:__
 Beyond Activismo is a platform that promotes diversity and respect.
 We strongly believe that only by bringing different perspectives and experiences we'll be able to achieve our goals.
-To crate a safe and accessible collaboration platform is at the core of our development.
+To create a safe and accessible collaboration platform is at the core of our development.